mbolam/DSWS_OpenRefine/4-cleaning.md

 nav: true
 ---

-# Demo: Navigating OpenRefine and Basic Data Cleaning
+# Navigating OpenRefine and Data Cleaning

 In this demo we are going to play with a data about University endowments harvested from Wikipedia—so it is very *messy*!